NinoRCTN/PowerBICyberArkComplianceReport/README.md

 # Version 1.1
 Update table structure

+# Version 2.0
+Update table structure
+Add filter for Device Type and Platform

-# First Run
+# First Run 1.1
-Create a new directory (for example C:\CyberArkComplianceReport), save "CyberArk Compliance Report.pbix" and example Compliance Report "ComplianceReport.xlsx"
+Create a new directory (for example C:\CyberArkComplianceReport), copy "CyberArk Compliance Report" pbix file and the example file of Compliance Report "ComplianceReport.xlsx"
 Run Power BI, open file "CyberArk Compliance Report.pbix", and from "Transform Data > Data source settings" set Data Source to point "C:\CyberArkComplianceReport\ComplianceReport.xlsx"

+# First Run 2.0
+Copy the example file of Inventory Report "InventoryReport.xlsx" Run Power BI, open file "CyberArk Compliance Report.pbix", and from "Transform Data > Data source settings" set Data Source to point "C:\CyberArkComplianceReport\InventoryReport.xlsx"

-# Import CyberArk Compliance Report
+# Import CyberArk Reports
 From CyberArk PVWA generate and download a new Compliance Report.
 Open Compliance Report file and save as "ComplianceReport.xlsx" in the data directory (C:\CyberArkComplianceReport\)
+From CyberArk PVWA generate and download a new Inventory Report.
+Open Inventory Report file and save as "InventoryReport.xlsx" in the data directory (C:\CyberArkComplianceReport\) (The inventory Report is requested only for 2.x vesions)
 From Power BI use "Refresh" button to reload Data